Nintendo to announce new ‘Super Smash Bros Ultimate’ fighter tomorrow

-Super Smash Bros Ultimate will soon be unveiling its latest post-launch character, Nintendo has announced.
+Nintendo has announced that it will be unveiling the next post-launch Super Smash Bros Ultimate fighter tomorrow (October 1).

-The short presentation is expected to air at 3pm BST on October 1 and will run approximately for three minutes, followed by a “brief message from [game] Director Masahiro Sakurai”.
+The short presentation is expected to be livestreamed at 3pm BST and will run approximately for three minutes, followed by a “brief message from [game] Director Masahiro Sakurai”.
 Fans can tune in through the company’s YouTube channel, which will be airing the live show.

 Check out the announcement tweet from Nintendo below: